hemanthuppuluri/DBMS/README.md

 Created Database form the Paper Reviews ER Diagram

-Open CMD type mysql -u root -p
+Change the Directory to which ever location MySQLServer\bin folder is Open CMD type mysql -u root -p
 Login with your password
 Creating a database paperreviews